 Contributions in that regard are also welcome!

-command you need to clone its
+To install the cppsm command you need to clone its

-repository and add its bin
+repository and add its bin directory to

-your PATH
+your PATH.

 Automated installation